“What is Wrong With Me? Nothing at All, I Understand at Last”

 Another myth says that eye contact means you’re paying attention.
 We all know that’s a bold-faced lie.
 How many times have you been at a meeting staring at your boss, and not hearing a thing he’s saying?
 Why do I have to look at someone to understand what he or she says?
 If Mrs. C. had ever paused to ask me what she had just said, I could have repeated it verbatim — plus the five things she had said before, plus what Bobby and Janie were doing to my left, plus describe the stain on the carpet to the right, plus voice my opinion about the ugly yellow dress a girl in the back of the room was wearing.

-ADHD isn’t a deficit.
+Attention deficit hyperactivity disorder (ADHD or ADD) isn’t a deficit.
 I pay attention to too much.
 Outside the confines of a classroom, my “restlessness” and my attention to detail are gifts.
 I have traveled across the country, published two books, and started a family.
 Those who have been diagnosed with ADHD should celebrate it.
-The gift has its challenges-and we have to work around those challenges-but it isn’t a pathology.
+The gift has its challenges — and we have to work around those challenges — but it isn’t a pathology.
 That’s a powerful thought for a kid who feels that ADHD makes him second-rate, or worse.

 In my elementary school, the entire class got a clear message: Stop being yourself or get out of the classroom.
 Many kids take that lesson and get out of school for good.
 You can’t change who you are, and you shouldn’t be asked to.